axiom-data-science/docker-erddap/README.md

 For an example of running with a sidecar `rsyslog` container, see the docker-compose example in [examples](./examples).
 The supporting `rsyslog` configuration files are located in [rsyslog](./examples/rsyslog).
-Please note that this requires both the ERDDAP `bigParentDirectory` and Tomcat's log directory to be bind mounted to the host from the ERDDAP container.
+Please note that this requires both the ERDDAP `bigParentDirectory` and Tomcat's log directory to be bind mounted to the host from the ERDDAP container or managed in Docker named volumes mounted to both the ERDDAP and rsyslog containers.

 Example consolidated log: